The structure of connected (graded) Hopf algebras revisited: Applications to connected (graded) Hopf algebras

 By (1) and $x\cdot K \subseteq K\cdot x +K$, one obtains that $H=K[x;\sigma, \delta]$ for some endomorphism $\sigma$ of $K$ and $\sigma$-derivation $\delta$ of $K$.
 It remains to show $\sigma$ is an automorphism.
 If $\sigma(a)=0$ then $x\cdot a = \delta(a)$, and hence $a=0$ by (2).
 So $\sigma$ is injective.
 Since $K \cdot x \subseteq x\cdot K+K$, for any $a\in K$ one has for some $a_1,a_2\in K$.
 Then $a=\sigma(a_1)$ by (1).
 So $\sigma$ is surjective. \end{proof}

 7mm

 {\it Acknowledgments.} The second-named author would like to thank Houyi Yu for helpful discussions, particularly for calling his attention to \cite{MaRe}.
 G.-S. Zhou is supported by the NSFC (Grant Nos.
-11971141 \& 11871186) and K. C. Wong Magna Fund in Ningbo University.
+11971141 \& 11871186), the Fundamental Research Funds for the Provincial Universities of Zhejiang, and the K. C. Wong Magna Fund in Ningbo University.
+The authors thank the referee for his/her careful reading and valuable suggestions.

 7mm